Ctgilbertson/legendary-tribble/rules.md

 ## Add any other rules that your team establishes to help each other work effectively together

-Team member can vote and tablk the problem out when we don't agree on one issue.
+Team member can vote and talk the problem out when we don't agree on one issue.